 Train them first, then make them active participants in the roll-out.
 The less you make your changeover seem like a top-down dictate, the more receptive the team will likely be.

-Finally, make regular evaluation a part of your process.
-Evaluate the success of your changeover immediately after your roll-out, as well as down the line.
-Check in with employees in the months following your roll-out.
-Are you seeing the benefits you expected?
+Check in with employees in the next few months.
+Do you see the benefits you expected?
 Are employees feeling comfortable with the new tool?
 If not, what can you do to improve outcomes over the long term?